oluwaseunmauwedo/talk-to-gmail/README.md

 - [Vite](https://vite.dev)

 > [!WARNING]
-> Experimental Project: This was an experimental project to learn Cloudflare's AI SDK.
+> Experimental Project: This is an experimental project to learn Cloudflare's AI SDK.
 It is quite functional but use at your own risk.

 ## ✨ Features